edx/load-tests/multimech/README.rst

 load-tests
 ==========
-Load tests for the edX platform, currently only in multimechanize.
+Multimechanize load tests for the edX platform.

 Installation